 Japanese Public Key Infrastructure (JPKI)

-Basic information (service characteristics and certification system), service introduction examples, and useful information for service introduction (introduction method, procedure for introduction, Japanese Public Key Infrastructure usage fee, etc.) necessary for local governments and private sector to introduce Japanese Public Key Infrastructure (JPKI * 1) are summarized and introduced.
+The following is a summary of basic information (service features and certification mechanisms), service introduction examples, and useful information (introduction methods, procedures for introduction, Japanese Public Key Infrastructure usage fees, etc.) necessary for introducing Japanese Public Key Infrastructure (JPKI * 1) to local governments and private sector residents.

 * 1 Japanese Public Key Infrastructure